 In a market penetration strategy, the firm uses its products in the existing market.
 In other words, a firm is aiming to increase its market share with a market penetration strategy.

-- Decreasing prices to attract existing or new customers
+- Decreasing prices to attract new customers

 - Increasing promotion and distribution efforts

 - Acquiring a competitor in the same marketplace

 For example, telecommunication companies all cater to the same market and employ a market penetration strategy by offering introductory prices and increasing their promotion and distribution efforts.

 In a product development strategy, the firm develops a new product to cater to the existing market.
 The move typically involves extensive research and development and expansion of the company’s product range.
 The product development strategy is employed when firms have a strong understanding of their current market and are able to provide innovative solutions to meet the needs of the existing market.

 This strategy, too, may be implemented in a number of ways: